First United Corporation (NASDAQ:FUNC) Files An 8-K Regulation FD Disclosure - Market Exclusive

 Item 7.01.
 Regulation FD Disclosure.

-On May 15, 2020, representatives of First United Corporation (the “Company”) presented certain historical information about the Company to Institutional Shareholder Services.
+On May 19, 2020, representatives of First United Corporation (the “Company”) provided a supplemental presentation to Institutional Shareholder Services.
 A copy of the Company’s presentation is furnished herewith as Exhibit 99.1.

 Important Additional Information